LE2P/pySolarDB/README.md

-# pySolarDB
+# pysolardb

 Python library to access LE2P solar database SolarDB

-Source code accessible via the github repository: [pySolarDB](https://github.com/LE2P/pySolarDB)
+Source code accessible via the github repository: [pySolarDB](https://github.com/LE2P/pysolardb)

 __REQUIREMENT__: You will need to either use a python version superior or equal to python3.10 or
                  install a `.bz2` support package and the `libffi` package on your machine (libbz2-dev and libffi-dev for Ubuntu)